 Join our diverse team of scholars and advance the knowledge and practice of law with a Doctor of Philosophy (Law).

-Research at the School of Law and Justice encompasses projects that engage in critical scholarship from a variety of perspectives and research methodologies.
-Our School is a leading centre for scholarly research that is proudly theoretical, critical, cultural and contextual in nature and outlook.
+Research encompasses projects that engage in critical scholarship from a variety of perspectives and research methodologies.
+Our Faculty is a leading centre for scholarly research that is proudly theoretical, critical, cultural and contextual in nature and outlook.

 Linked to Southern Cross University's highly reputed research strengths, this doctorate also boasts scholars in areas such as the law and the humanities, popular culture, property theory, critical race theory, ecological jurisprudence, climate change, legal history and indigenous jurisprudence.

-Academic staff in the School of Law and Justice can provide supervision for various discipline areas.
+Academic staff in the Faculty of Business, Law and Arts can provide supervision for various discipline areas.
 Please search for a supervisor on our Find a Supervisor page.

 The Faculty of Business, Law and Arts at Southern Cross University is a leading centre for scholarly research that is proudly theoretical, critical, cultural and contextual in its nature and outlook.

 |Faculty of Business, Law and Arts||3 years, 6 months||Lismore, Gold Coast||016197F|

 Eligible applicants can apply for a Research Training Program-supported place.
 This will provide a tuition fee offset funded by the Australian Government's Research Training Program.
 Southern Cross University will then supplement this cost to cover the full program tuition fees.

 If unsuccessful in obtaining a Research Training Program place, students may be required to pay fees.